uservinhsoislearning/TicTacToeAI/README.md

 # TicTacToeAI - A Tic-Tac-Toe solver using AI algorithms

 This repository is my project for the course IT3160E(Introduction to Artificial Intelligence).
-The project aims to build an unbeatable solver for the classic game of Tic-Tac-Toe, as well as testing Monte Carlo Tree Search for this game (which is not commonly used for 3x3 Tic-Tac-Toe).
+The project aims to build an unbeatable solver for the classic game of Tic-Tac-Toe and test Monte Carlo Tree Search for this game (which is not commonly used for 3x3 Tic-Tac-Toe).

 Here are the algorithms implemented in this project: